 Scouting programs are ongoing throughout the year and give scouts an opportunity to complete nature-related badges, achievements or journeys.
 All or most requirements are met during these sessions.
 These programs can be attended by individual scouts or troops.

 Juniors will meet a geocacher who will get them started on learning all about how to use a GPS receiver to go on or set up a geocache hunt.
 They will each make a trade item, go on a geocaching adventure and discover travel bugs.
 It is not mandatory but if available, bring a smart phone or GPS unit to help facilitate learning.

-Webelos will observe four or more wild animals along the trails and describe their locations and behaviors.
-They will explore migration and bird flyways.
-Scouts will learn about the Kirtland's Warbler - a bird with very specific nesting requirements, study food chains and the importance of aquatic ecosystems.
+Webelos are invited to complete this nature-related adventure!
+They will observe four or more wild animals along the trails and describe their locations and behaviors.
+Webelos will explore migration and bird flyways.
+They will learn about the Kirtland's Warbler - a bird with very specific nesting requirements, study food chains and the importance of aquatic ecosystems.

 Webelos | Saturday, October 20th | 9:30 am - 12 pm | Into the Wild | REGISTER HERE

 Bear Cub Scouts | Fur, Feathers and Ferns

 Bears will go hiking one mile in search for six signs of animals and plants, observe wildlife and use a magnifying glass to examine plants.
 They will discover facts about endangered and extinct animals and learn about composting.

 Bear | Saturday, November 3rd | 9:30 am - 12 pm | Fur, Feathers... | REGISTER HERE